Table of Contents

-Comprehensive guide on Limited Liability Partnership (LLP) Registration / Incorporation in India
+Limited Liability Partnership (LLP) Registration in India: Eligibility, Process & Advantages

 A Limited Liability Partnership (LLP) is a popular business structure in India, offering a blend of the flexibility of a partnership with the limited liability of a company.
 This guide provides a detailed overview of LLP registration, covering prerequisites, the registration process, compliance requirements, advantages, disadvantages, and frequently asked questions.